Employment and discrimination

-- Successfully representing a Respondent in a multi-day disability discrimination and unfair dismissal claim (hybrid hearing)
+- Representing a Respondent in a multi-day disability discrimination and unfair dismissal claim (hybrid hearing)

-- Representing a Claimant in an 8 day hearing involving issues of unfair dismissal, discrimination arising from disability, direct discrimination and harassment
+- Acting for a Claimant in an 8 day hearing involving issues of unfair dismissal, discrimination arising from disability, direct discrimination and harassment

-- Successfully representing a Respondent at final hearing in a capability dismissal claim
+- Representing a Respondent at final hearing in a capability dismissal claim

-- Successfully representing a Claimant in a multi-day TUPE claim
+- Acting for a Claimant in a multi-day TUPE claim

 - Representing a Respondent (on paper) to deal with substantive jurisdictional matters

-- Successfully representing several Defendants (on paper) in striking out multiple claims brought by a Claimant.
+- Representing several Defendants (on paper) in striking out multiple claims brought by a Claimant

 She has a busy practice drafting pleadings and providing written advice at various stages of litigation on a range of issues including advice on prospects and quantum.
 She also has experience drafting Notices of Appeal to the EAT.